Mission San Luis Obispo de Tolosa: Rancho period (1834–1849)

-California statehood (1850 - present)
+California statehood (since 1850)

 The Mission San Luís Obispo de Tolosa became the first courthouse and jail in San Luis Obispo County, California.
 In 1850, when California became a part of the United States, the first California bishop, Joseph Alemany, petitioned the Government to return some of the mission lands back to the Church.
 Since then, it has undergone major civic, political and structural changes.
 In the 1880s, the front portico and bell loft were removed when weakened by an earthquake.
 An attempt was made to "modernize" the structures, and the colonnades along the front of the convento wing were razed and the Church and residence were covered with wooden clapboard.
-A New England-style belfry was added.
+A New England–style belfry was added.
 The changes protected the structure from further decay, although significantly altering the facade of the buildings.
 In the 1930s, during the pastorship of Fr.
 John Harnett, the buildings underwent extensive restoration to transform them back to early mission style.
 The 1893 annex was extended in 1948.
-The mission is still the center of the busy downtown area, and functions as a Roman Catholic parish church for the City of San Luis Obispo in the Diocese of Monterey.
+The mission is the center of the busy downtown area, and functions as a Catholic parish church for the City of San Luis Obispo in the Diocese of Monterey.

+Mission plaza

 In 1970 the Mission was recognized as the center of the City of San Luis Obispo, with the dedication of Mission Plaza.
 Mayor Ken Schwartz worked with students from Cal Poly to develop a plan to convince voters to close Monterey Street in front of the mission.
 Construction of a plaza began in 1969 and the plaza was dedicated in 1970.
 A statue of Junípero Serra was installed on the grounds facing the public Mission Plaza.
 The attention to the statues of Junípero Serra expanded during the George Floyd protests to include monuments of individuals associated with the controversy over the genocide of indigenous peoples in the Americas.
 The statue was moved into storage on the grounds in 2020.

-Spanish origin

-In 1602, the Spanish began to show interest in California and sent Sebastián Vizcaíno, a pearl fisher, to explore the area.
-Vizcaino traveled the coast naming many of the cities that are important to the California coast today such as San Diego, Santa Barbara and Monterey.
-Spain finally chose to create Vizcaino's suggested chain of missions when it was proven that California was indeed part of the continent.
-The goal of creating the chain was given to the Franciscan Order.
-While Spain had economic motives for establishing a stronghold in California, the Franciscan order of the Catholic Church also had religious motives.
-With these factors in mind the missions were created in order to control the coast so that the ships from Spain would remain safe as well as bring the indigenous peoples to the Catholic faith.
-Re-education became the method for reaching Spain's religious and economic goals as they strived to convert the Native Americans to Catholicism as well as make them loyal Spanish subjects.
+The plaza in front of the mission often serves as a location for demonstrations and protests in the San Luis Obispo county.